akshayGudhate/simple-hotel-management/README.md

 ```

 ## Engineering Design Decisions
-- For more detailed explanation, please check  **NOTE** section in the code file.
+- For a more detailed explanation, please check  the **NOTE** section in the code file.
 ```js
 // NOTE:
 // example explanation
 ```

-1. Added `time_stamp` in the table, so we can track or analyse on the basis of time.
+1. Added `time_stamp` in the table, so we can track or analyze based on time.
 2. Created `view` to remove the redundancy of using the same join and the same information everywhere.
 3. We could have used `Materialized Views` for the `rate calculations` as a caching.
 But we need to refresh the view periodically to maintain consistency.
 4. Created index on the `overridden_room_rates` and `discount_room_rates` table for efficiently getting the `discount rate calculations` and the search by `stay_date`.
-5. Using index helped us in reading data faster, you can see the difference in the costs for the same query using `EXPLAIN ANALYSE`.
+5. Using an index helped us in reading data faster, you can see the difference in the costs for the same query using `EXPLAIN ANALYSE`.

     * Query without index:
     ```sql